The 3 Best Espresso Beans for 2022 (and 23 More!)

 Kicking Horse Coffee Cliff Hanger Espresso

-Their beans are sourced from Indonesia, Africa, Central America, and Latin America.
-As with their other roast, it’s all organic, mount shade-grown, and fair trade.
+They get their coffee beans from Indonesia, Africa, Central America, and Latin America.
+All their coffee is organic, grown in the shade of mountains, and fair trade.

 Peet’s Coffee Major Dickason’s Blend